-Costa Rica profile
+Costa Rica media guide

 Media ownership is highly-concentrated.

-There were 4.2 million internet users by 2017 - more than 86% of the population (Internetworldstats).
+There were 4.2 million internet users by July 2022, comprising 86% of the population (Internetworldstats.com).
 Access is unrestricted.

 - Diario Extra - daily